The Watershed Watch campaign is made possible, in part, through partnerships with private, not-for-profit, governmental and media organizations.

 Save money and conserve water with customized smart settings for your sprinkler timer.
 Designed by irrigation and landscaping professionals, Sprinkler Times takes into account historic weather patterns for your location, along with your unique landscape to generate a customized monthly sprinkler timer schedule.
 An easy-to-use interface with simple step-by-step set-up process and how-to videos guides you to set up your timer to minimize water use and save an average of $50-300 per year.
 Access Sprinkler Times on iPhone, iPad, Android phone or computer.
 Offered at $1.99 for 1-year with your Watershed Watch Discount Card.
 Great for landscaping professionals.

 Sunnyvale Carwash & Detail is a full-service 76 gas station providing eco-friendly carwash and detail solutions.
 They take clean to a higher level using a reclaimed water process to recycle water and limit runoff, and proudly feature environmentally friendly products so you can enjoy a clean car, and clean creeks!
-Use your Watershed Watch Discount Card to get $3 off their Gold Wash package, 7 days a week.
+Check back for a new Watershed Watch Discount Card offer, coming spring 2018!

 Featuring a Valero gas station and convenience store open 24/7, Sunnyvale Car Spa offers $5 off any car wash with your Watershed Watch Discount Card, so you can treat yourself while you treat your car to a 100% brushless hand wash!
 Serving the Sunnyvale community since 1996, they’re committed to providing excellent service, and a creek-friendly solution for your car wash.